What Is Purple In Spanish And Best Ways To Say It?

 Lila – Lilac

-It is a shade of purple close to violet, but the color is much lighter and softer.
+It is a shade of purple close to violet, but the colour is much lighter and softer.
 It was named after a flower with the same name, perfectly showing how this popular purple looks.
 It is also a very common Spanish proper name for women.

 Lavanda – Lavender

 Lavanda is a light shade of violet.
 It gets its name from the flowering plant that smells so good, lavender.
 People also call it wisteria, but Spanish people use lavender instead.
-Cleaning goods often use this plant’s smell, which is why these chemicals are this color and are sometimes said to refer to the scent.
+Cleaning goods often use this plant’s smell, which is why these chemicals are this colour and are sometimes said to refer to the scent.

 Violáceo – Violaceus